Indicted ex-DEA agent restless for trial as co-defendant searches for new lawyer

 "The government also is responsible for delay," they said.
 "It pursued a superseding indictment in June 2020 and a second superseding indictment in February 2021, which added co-defendant Gerace.

-"We also believe that the court holds responsibility for some delay too when the formerly assigned district judge held onto this matter after being warned that his relatives were possibly going to be called as witnesses at this trial," Singer said in his court filing.
+"We also believe that the court holds responsibility for some delay too when the formerly assigned district judge held onto this matter after being warned that his relatives were possibly going to be called as witnesses at this trial."

 Prosecutors have been frustrated by the recent postponements, openly questioning in court if legal maneuvers by the defense are being taken for tactical advantage.
 A potential key witness in the trial recently died, underscoring the risks of any more delays, Assistant U.S. Attorney Joseph M. Tripi said at a hearing last week.